symlex/symlex/README.md

 your convenience and puts you straight on track for building impressive single-page applications with Webpack and Vuetify.
 A working example for command line applications is included as well.

-**The goal of this project is to simplify agile Web development by providing a working system that promotes best practices by example.**
+**Symlex aims to simplify agile Web development by providing a working system that promotes best practices by example.**

 *Note: https://github.com/symlex/symlex-core contains the kernel and routers as reusable components.*